 9. Jumeirah Mosque in Dubai in UAE

-This mosque, with a 16-meter-high dome, and two 40-meter-high minarets, and a very luxurious pulpit, is an example of modern Islamic architecture.
-In fact, the facade of the mosque has been made of cream-colored pink stones.
-The image of the mosque as one of the symbols of the city is printed on 500 Dirham notes.
+This mosque, with a 16-meter-high dome, two 40-meter-high minarets, and a very luxurious pulpit, is an example of modern Islamic architecture.
+In fact, the mosque’s facade has been made of cream-colored pink stones.
+The image of the mosque as one of the city’s symbols is printed on 500 Dirham notes.

 10. Kul Sharif Mosque in Tatarstan in Russia

-Moreover, the name of this mosque is in the honor of the last imam of his congregation, Kul Sharif.
-He was a prominent religious figure, scholar, poet and politician and one of the defense commanders of the city of Kazan.
+Moreover, the name of this mosque is in honor of the last imam of his congregation, Kul Sharif.
+He was a prominent religious figure, scholar, poet, and politician and one of the defense commanders of the city of Kazan.

-For other interesting holy shrines and other places in the world, check out most unique monuments in the world info page.
-These are structures that has captured the true essence of human architectural capabilities and imagination.
+For other interesting holy shrines and other places in the world, check out the most unique monuments in the world info page.
+These are structures that have captured the true essence of human architectural capabilities and imagination.